-Once a worker node finishes transmitting leaves to its buddy worker node, it is no longer a participant in the query, while the other, now idled, buddy worker node is ready for another merge.
-This buddying-up continues until the query coordinator can ascertain that only one worker node is left, containing the completed aggregation tree.
+Once a worker node finishes transmitting leaves to its buddy worker node, it is no longer a participant in the query.
+This buddying-up continues until the query coordinator ascertains that only one worker node is left, which contains the completed aggregation tree.
 The query coordinator then directs the sole remaining worker node to submit the results directly to the client.
-Figure 11 provides a conceptual picture of this "buddy" system.
+Figure 8 provides a conceptual picture of this "buddy" system.

 A portion of a PM aggregation tree may be merged multiple times with other aggregation trees.
 The merge algorithm is a merge-sort variant operating on two sorted lists as input (the local list, and the received list).
-This merge is near linear in the number of leaf nodes to be merged.
+This merge is near linear, O(n), in the number of leaf nodes to be merged.

-3.5 Time Division Merge (TDM)
+3.5.
+Time Division Merge (TDM)

-The fifth parallel algorithm, TDM (see Figure 12), is identical to TDM+C, except that it has distributed result placement rather than centralized result placement.
+The fifth parallel algorithm, TDM, is identical to TDM+C, except that it has distributed result placement rather than centralized result placement.
 This algorithm simply eliminates the final coordinator results collection phase and completes with each worker node having a distinct piece of the final aggregation tree.
 A distributed result is useful when the temporal aggregate operation is a subquery in a much larger distributed query.
 This allows further localized processing on the individual node's aggregation sub-result in a distributed and possibly more efficient manner.

-4 Empirical Evaluation
+4. Empirical Evaluation

-For the purposes of our evaluation, we chose the temporal aggregate operation COUNT.
-The COUNT operation does not require that the attribute itself be sent, thereby simplifying the data structures maintained while still exhibiting the characteristics of a temporal aggregate computation.
-Based on this temporal aggregate operation we perform a variety of performance evaluations on the five parallel algorithms presented in this paper.
-The matrix in Table 4 summarizes the experiments we have done.
+For the purposes of our evaluation, we chose the temporal aggregate operation COUNT since it does not require that the attribute itself be sent.
+This simplifies the data structures maintained while still exhibiting the characteristics of a temporal aggregate computation.
+Based on this temporal aggregate operation we perform a variety of performance evaluations on the five parallel algorithms presented.
+The matrix in Table 3 summarizes the experiments we have done.